stickler syndrome

 What is Stickler syndrome

-Stickler syndrome is a group of hereditary multisystem connective tissue disorder characterized by a distinctive facial appearance, eye abnormalities, hearing loss, skeleton and joint problems 1.
-These signs and symptoms vary widely among affected individuals.
-Stickler syndrome signs and symptoms can include ocular findings of myopia, cataract, and retinal detachment; hearing loss that is both conductive and sensorineural; midfacial underdevelopment and cleft palate (either alone or as part of the Robin sequence); and mild spondyloepiphyseal dysplasia and/or precocious arthritis.
+Stickler syndrome is a group of hereditary multisystem connective tissue disorder characterized by a distinctive facial appearance (mid-facial flatness, small chin, long upper lip or philtrum), palatal abnormalities (cleft palate, bifid uvula or high arched palate), eye abnormalities (vitreoretinal degeneration, myopia, cataracts, retinal holes and retinal detachments), hearing loss (sensorineural hearing loss), skeleton and joint problems (loose joints, scoliosis, chest deformities, a hip disorder of childhood [Legg-Calve-Perthe’s disease], early onset degenerative osteoarthritis before age 40 years) and mitral valve prolapse 1, 2, 3, 4, 5, 6, 7, 8, 9.
+These signs and symptoms present in Stickler syndrome often vary greatly from one individual to another.
+Stickler syndrome signs and symptoms can include eye findings of myopia, cataract, and retinal detachment; hearing loss that is both conductive and sensorineural; midfacial underdevelopment and cleft palate (either alone or as part of the Robin sequence); and mild spondyloepiphyseal dysplasia and/or precocious arthritis.

 A characteristic feature of Stickler syndrome is a somewhat flattened facial appearance.
 This appearance results from underdeveloped bones in the middle of the face, including the cheekbones and the bridge of the nose.
 A particular group of physical features called Pierre Robin sequence is also common in people with Stickler syndrome.
 Pierre Robin sequence includes an opening in the roof of the mouth (a cleft palate), a tongue that is placed further back than normal (glossoptosis), and a small lower jaw (micrognathia).
 This combination of features can lead to feeding problems and difficulty breathing.
-30-40% of patients with Pierre Robin sequence have Stickler syndrome.
+Approximately 30% to 40% of patients with Pierre Robin sequence have Stickler syndrome 10, 11.

 Many people with Stickler syndrome have severe nearsightedness (high myopia).
 In some cases, the clear gel that fills the eyeball (the vitreous) has an abnormal appearance, which is noticeable during an eye examination.
 Other eye problems are also common, including increased pressure within the eye (glaucoma), clouding of the lens of the eyes (cataracts), and tearing of the lining of the eye (retinal detachment).
 These eye abnormalities cause impaired vision or blindness in some cases.